Vietnam.vn - Nền tảng quảng bá Việt Nam

 Avoid inappropriate comparisons

-Tillman asserts that children should not be compared to others' achievements to motivate them to succeed.
+Tillman asserts that you should not use other people's achievements to compare and motivate your children to succeed.
 According to this mother, each child develops at their own pace, and comparison can have the side effect of making children feel inferior.

 Tillman said she always avoided comparing Dorothy Jean's achievements to anyone else's, and she was adamant that other parents should not compare their children to Dorothy Jean.